JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Verify that the new account appeared in the directory listing.
 - Confirm that the account name displays as:<br>
   **Jane Doe**
-- Confirm the object type shows User.
+- Confirm the object type showed User.

 **Explanation**
 This step verifies that the user account was successfully created in Active Directory.
 Seeing the account in the directory confirms that the object now exists and can be managed like any other domain user.